Beef Stir Fry With Vegetables

 After perusing the above list, I bet you’re coming up with ideas for all sorts of fantastic stir fries.
 I’d encourage you to try this recipe; I modestly think it’s the best beef stir fry.
 There are more of my stir fry recipes listed below.

-Begin by assembling all the ingredients you’ll need.
-It’s important to have everything prepped and ready before you turn the pan on.
+Prep all the ingredients: Begin by prepping and assembling all the ingredients you’ll need.
+It’s important to have everything ready before you turn the pan on.
 Once you begin cooking your stir fry, things proceed at a rapid pace.